Blog

 Why Parallel Workstreams Matter

-By running all four workstreams in parallel, the timeline is shortened without sacrificing quality.
-Each is led by dedicated specialists and kept in sync through:
+With four parallel workstreams, the lab information system implementation timeline shortens without sacrificing quality.
+Each is led by specialists and kept in sync through:

-- Regular Check-Ins - Keeping progress transparent and aligned.
+- Regular Check-Ins: Keeping progress transparent and aligned across all teams.

-- Dedicated Success Lead - Ensuring accountability and coordination across teams.
+- Dedicated Success Lead: Ensuring accountability and coordination throughout the project.

-- Blueprint-Driven Execution - Sticking to a documented, agreed-upon plan.
+- Blueprint-Driven Execution: Adhering to a documented, agreed-upon plan from day one.

-- Faster Time-to-Value - Your lab benefits from the new LIS software sooner.
+Faster Time-to-Value: The lab benefits from the new LIS software sooner.

 Customer Impact: Faster, Safer, Smarter Implementations

-- Seamless data continuity without reliance on old systems.
+- Seamless data continuity without ongoing reliance on old LIS systems.

 Discover More: LigoLab’s Approach to LIS System Implementation and Support